alkem-io/website/content/en/home-lr/1-digital-platform/index.md

 summary: 'where openness, trust and a purpose to benefit society are key values

-- Where anyone who wants to make impact can contribute.
+- Where anyone who wants to make impact can contribute

-- Aligning efforts to solve what really matters, in an effective and scalable way.
+- Aligning efforts to solve what really matters, in an effective and scalable way

 <br/><br/>
 <b><a href="https://alkem.io">www.alkem.io</a></b>'

 ---
-This is the Alkemio platform,